serobertson/ExtendingInferences/README.md

 # ExtendingInferences
-Example R code to implement estimators in *Extending inferences from a randomized trial to a new target population.* Issa J Dahabreh, Sarah E Robertson, Elizabeth A Stuart, and Miguel A Hernán. https://arxiv.org/pdf/1709.04589.pdf
+A. Example R code to implement estimators in *Extending inferences from a randomized trial to a new target population.* Issa J Dahabreh, Sarah E Robertson, Elizabeth A Stuart, and Miguel A Hernán. https://arxiv.org/pdf/1709.04589.pdf

 Required R package is geex (to get the sandwich variance)